Tutorial

 Enterprise 70B+ Production Inference

-Deploy on H200 or B200.
+Deploy on H200, B200, or B300.
 The H200's 141 GB HBM3e handles 70B models on a single GPU, eliminating the complexity of multi-GPU tensor parallelism.
-The B200 offers even more headroom and throughput if budget allows.
+The B300's 288 GB fits 70B models in FP16 with over 100 GB to spare for KV cache and batch processing, making it the top choice when throughput per GPU matters most.

 Research and Experimentation